vamshikrishnadevulapally/Internal-Sales-Analysis/README.md

 4. Comparing the Sales by Delivery persons.

-5. comparing the Cost prize, Selling price and Profits.
+5. Comparing the Cost prize, Selling price and Profits.

 6. Contribution of the Sales in the given years to the Grand total Sales.